 There is a small fee to park.
 The park offers campsites, a playground, picnic areas, fishing, and swimming.
 Sorry - no dogs!

 Now the best part of this beach (at least to me) is that you can drive through to the end of the park, and just drive right onto the beach and park wherever you like!
 No more lugging your stuff from the parking lot!
 Just pack your car for the beach and you are done!

-The beach itself is spectacular.
+Like most of the beaches in Jacksonville, the shore itself is spectacular.
 Across the water you can see Little Talbot Island, and large sandbars between the two beaches appear towards low tide.